chachao/DDR-Applet/README.md

 # DDR-Applet
 This applet was based on the game Dance Dance Revolution.
 It was created as a coding project for fun and to improve coding skills.
-It was made with Java and is not for profit.
+It was made with Java and using the Greenfoot platform.

 Upon reflection, there are several things that should be changed about this project.
   1) Increase memory space - In order to work, the applet must have predefined songs and images stored inside.